 Family Fun in Southeast Idaho You don’t have to go far to find family fun in Southeast Idaho!
 Year round indoor and outdoor family activities will keep your family returning every year.
 So bring your family to Southeast Idaho for fun activities and recreation and make forever memories!
 Find your favorite activity below.
 Lava Hot Springs Photo by Paul Sweeney

 Fishing in Southeast Idaho Native Idaho Trout are plentiful in Southeast Idaho!
 Southeast Idaho is a paradise for fishermen in the winter and summer.
 Thirty one fishable reservoirs and many streams, creeks, and rivers are located in the 110 mile length and 105 mile breadth of this travel region.
 Species include Rainbow Trout, Cutthroat Trout, Brown Trout, Brook Trout, Lake Trout, Bull Trout, Chinook, Salmon, Kokanee Salmon, Coho Salmon, Steelhead, White Sturgeon, Mountain Whitefish, Smallmouth Bass, Largemouth Bass, Crappie, Bluegill, Yellow Perch, Channel Catfish, Bullhead Catfish, and Pumpkinseed.
-Idaho Fish And Game Permits & Stocking and Fishing Reports Find a Southeast Idaho License Vendor Southeast Idaho Fishing Map, Seasons & Rules Bear Lake Fishing Report The Idaho Fish & Game Fishing Trailer travels all over southeast Idaho each summer!
+Southeast Idaho Fishing Brochure (PDF) Order a printed brochure here.
+Bear Lake Fishing Report IDAHO FISH AND GAME Idaho Fish and Game stocks millions of fish in Southeast Idaho for affordable family fun.
+View an interactive map of family-friendly waters and easy access points.
+Idaho Fish And Game Permits & Stocking and Fishing Reports Find a Southeast Idaho License Vendor Southeast Idaho Fishing Map, Seasons & Rules (pages 29-32) The Idaho Fish & Game Fishing Trailer travels all over southeast Idaho each summer!
 It is equipped with fishing gear for use by the public for free, they provide fishing instruction to those that need it, and if you register at the trailer— no fishing license is necessary!

 Geology and Caves